 Dogs that get distracted easily or constantly want to run off and chase passing animals can be challenging to teach complex skills.
 However, as most intelligent dog breeds were trained to do a lot of labour day-in and day-out, it can be easy to confuse a dog that wants to run off some energy with one that cannot concentrate for a long period of time.

-Nowadays, we tend to not want our pet pup to bark too often.
+Nowadays, we tend not to want our pet pup to bark too often.
 It can be embarrassing if they do it in public and irritating if they do it in the house or the car.
 But a chatty dog is actually a sign their breed was traditionally taught to work as a guard dog or herding animals.

 One of the most endearing features of any dog is how friendly and loyal they are, especially to their owners.
 However, this desire to please us and be around us often translates into intelligence.
 The breeds that are friendliest with their owners, families, children and even strangers are also often those most adept to being trained because of their desire to please their human companions and to read our behavioural cues and facial expressions.